 While in agreement with the point regarding the significance of the expressive goal, it is argued here that the very same idea about the role of international criminal law also translates into a policy consideration that assists in limiting its other goals and underlies the exercise of discretion in substantive and procedural matters.
 This distinction calls for a new term that better serves the purpose of describing the said policy consideration.

-‘Symbolism’ is a suitable term for two main reasons.
+‘Symbolism’ is a suitable term in present discussion for two main reasons.